 Future Girls @ The Beach Mentoring Program

 Mentors are critical in inspiring and motivating more young girls to pursue STEM fields.
-The CSULB College of Engineering and local schools are partnering to build confidence and engage girls in STEM fields beginning in middle and high school.
+The CSULB College of Engineering and local schools are partnering to build confidence and engage girls in STEM fields beginning in high school.
 The program provides:

 - Exposure to various engineering careers

 - STEM events throughout the semester.